outflanknl/EvilClippy/README.md

 `EvilClippy.exe -uu macrofile.doc`

-Note: You can remove the Locked/Unviewable attributes on files that were locked using other tools and methods as well.
+Note: You can remove the Locked/Unviewable attributes on files that were not locked with EvilClippy as well.

 ## Limitations